|INTEREST RATES AND INTEREST CHARGES|

 Balance Subject to Interest Rate.
-We use a method called ‘average daily balance method (including current transactions)’ to calculate interest charges.
+We use a method called ‘average daily balance method (including current transactions) to calculate interest charges.
 Interest charges on Purchases are calculated by applying the annual periodic rate to the average daily balance of Purchases (including new Purchases) for each billing cycle.
-To calculate the average daily balance of Purchases, we take the beginning balance of purchases each day, add any new Purchases (including interest charges and other fees and charges), and subtract any applicable payments and credits.
+To calculate the average daily balance of Purchases, we take the beginning balance of your account each day, add any new Purchases, and subtract any applicable fees, unpaid interest, payments, and credits.
 This gives us the daily balance.
 We treat any daily balance that is a credit balance as a daily balance of zero.
-We add up all the daily balances for the billing cycle and divide by the number of days in the billing cycle to determine average daily balance of the Purchases.
+We add up all the daily balances for the billing cycle and divide by the number of days in the billing cycle to determine average daily balance.

-How to Avoid Paying Interest on New Purchases (Grace Period).
-If you paid the New Balance on your prior monthly billing statement by the due date shown on that billing statement, we will not impose any interest charges on new Purchases, or any portion of a new Purchase, paid by the due date on your current monthly billing statement.
+How to Avoid Paying Interest on New Purchases.
+If you pay the New Balance on your prior monthly billing statement by the due date shown on that billing statement, or within 10 days after your due date (grace period), we will not impose any interest charges on new Purchases, or any portion of a new Purchase.
 New Purchases are Purchases that first appear on your current billing statement.

 XI.
 TRANSACTIONS IN FOREIGN CURRENCIES